Skip to main content

 When You Read Both Sides of a Space Romance, Nothing Stays Simple

 If you have ever finished a romance and felt like you only got half of it, you already know what you have been missing.
+His reaction was described from the outside, her feelings guessed at rather than inhabited.

-You know what he is feeling before she does.
+But in a dual POV story, you know what he is feeling before she does.
 That is the part that wrecks you.

 Not the confession, not the argument, not the moment someone finally crosses the room.

-And then the chapter shifts.
-You are behind her eyes now.

-She noticed all of it.
+Then the chapter shifts.
+You are behind her eyes now, and she noticed all of it.

 She just cannot figure out why it makes her so furious.

 You are two chapters in and already in trouble.

-The Gap Between What They Feel and What They Say
+What Dual POV Does: The Gap Between What They Feel and What They Say

 It shows you two people lying to themselves at the same time, and it lets you hold both lies in your hands and feel the weight of them.